roberthart56/projects/organ2021/README.md

   * Add a committed computer and a Church Hauptwerk subscription.
   * and MIDIfy the pedalboard for use with the two-manual MIDI keyboard.
   * Add a touchpad.
 Novation Launchpad, or Behringer pad.
   * Figure out how to interface to the existing speakers, using any amplifier necessary.
+Existing 2x500Watt amps should be good!
   * This all might be done by early Fall, in time for re-convening?
 Pedalboard may take longer.
 * Purchase new three-manual MIDI keyboard to insert into Rodgers console.
 * Re-integrate pedalboard, and add support for expression pedals.